-- The convict can ask for Judicial review.
+- The convict can ask for a Judicial review.

 - The Judicial review verdict is final.

-Highlights of recent SC judgement on Mercy Plea (Shatrughan Chauhan vs Union of India)
+Highlights of recent SC judgment on Mercy Plea (Shatrughan Chauhan vs Union of India)

-1. Solitary Confinement: (only in last 14 days)
+- Solitary Confinement: (only in the last 14 days)

-3. Procedure in placing the mercy petition before the President:
+- Procedure for placing the mercy petition before the President:

-6. Death convicts are entitled as a right to receive a copy of the rejection of the mercy petition by the President and the Governor.
+- Death convicts are entitled to a right to receive a copy of the rejection of the mercy petition by the President and the Governor.

-11. Final Meeting between Prisoner and his Family:
+- Final Meeting between the Prisoner and his Family:

 - Post Mortem Reports: